mozilla/webdev-bootcamp/README.rst

-Mozilla WebDev Bootcamp
+Mozilla Webdev Bootcamp
 =======================
-`View this document at mozweb.readthedocs.org <http://mozweb.readthedocs.org>`_
+`View this document at mozweb.readthedocs.org <https://mozweb.readthedocs.org>`_

 A roadmap to success as a web developer contributing to Mozilla.
 Now with 80% more success!